 Modifying Your Personal Information: We practice privacy by design and provide users access to data that has been publicly gathered and collated by our services.
 Please visit https://zoomph.com/twitter-followers-profile/ and search verified accounts (all non-verified account will require social authentication to verify the requestor).
-To modify your information, please submit a ticket to firstname.lastname@example.org.
-To remove your data from our public profile, please follow the instructions on the Follower Analytics page.
+To modify your information or to remove your data from our public profile, you can manage your information.

 Access to Information We Store About You: Zoomph’s privacy and security policy enables you to request that all the information we hold about you (subject to certain legal limitations) be sent to you.
-To do this, please use the email email@example.com and provide any information we may need in order to verify your identity and to locate information we store about you.
+To do this, please manage your information and follow the steps to verify your identity and to locate information we store about you.